vtex-apps/store-header/docs/README.md

 - **`header-spacer`**:

-The `header-spacer` is tasked with adding spacing between blocks throughout the Header lines.
+The `header-spacer` is tasked with adding spacing between blocks throughout the Header rows.

 ```json
 "header-row#3-desktop": {